 Here are certifications the AWS offers and a little bit about what new skills and jobs will open up to you with each:

-There are no prerequisites, you just have to pay the application fee of $35 and pass the exam.
+This is the basic certification you need from the AWS to be a welder in the U.S. There are no prerequisites, you just have to pay the application fee of $35 and pass the exam.
 The exam is written and practical.

 Certified Welding Inspector

+All welding projects need quality control.
 Welds are the structural crux of many large structures like cell phone towers, bridges, skyscrapers, airframes and more.
 Weld failures can be catastrophic.